gROMgRAVEy/c101/README.md

 # c101
-the code in this repo is not professional al all.
+the code in this repo is not professional at all.

 the best way to learn a new skill is by doing.